 How do we know how many staff are needed on a ward?

-There are a variety of evidence based (tried and tested) tools that we use to measure the dependency / needs of our patients in our wards.
+There are a variety of evidence based (tried and tested) tools that we use to measure the dependency and needs of our patients in our wards.
 There are different tools for different types of patient groups, for example, adult wards, emergency departments and maternity.
-For other areas where there are not yet tried and tested tools, staffing levels are based on professional judgement in conjunction with national guidance where this is available.
+For other areas where there are not yet tried and tested tools, staffing levels are based on professional judgment in conjunction with national guidance where this is available.

 We measure the dependency of our patients twice a year, once in the summer and once in the winter.
 This ensures we understand our patients’ needs at very different points in the year.
 Our Board receives this information to ensure it understands nurse staffing at ward level and if there are problems, they understand what these are and can work towards a solution.
-You can read a Nursing Establishment Review Trust Board paper here.

 How do we monitor nurse staffing levels all year round?